 However, they also spent more money in three of the first 10 seasons of the Premier League era when their resources were much more modest.

-City's biggest outlays came during Guardiola's overhaul during his first two seasons in charge, while United splashed the most cash during Louis van Gaal's first term - and United's record single purchase (£93m on Juventus midfielder Paul Pogba) is still more than 50% higher than City's (£60m on Riyad Mahrez from Leicester).
+City's biggest outlays came during Guardiola's overhaul during his first two seasons in charge, while United splashed the most cash during Louis van Gaal's first term - and United's record single purchase (£93m on Juventus midfielder Paul Pogba) is still more than 50 per cent higher than City's (£60m on Riyad Mahrez from Leicester).

 Some of the most iconic players in Premier League history have played for these clubs, but our interactive player list will also remind you of some you may have forgotten.